• Skip to primary navigation

 Instructions

-• Once you have caught a good number of large cicadas place them in a bag in the freezer for about 2 hours. this will put them to sleep in the most humaine way.
+• Once you have caught a good number of large cicadas, place them in a bag and freeze them for about 2 hours.
+This will put them to sleep in the most humane way.

 • Heat up two quarts of frying oil in a pot to 350 Degrees F.

-• Prepare the Sriracha aioli by whisking together sriracha mayo and lime juice until smooth, Refrigerate until ready to serve.
+• Prepare the Sriracha aioli by whisking together the Sriracha, mayo, and lime juice until smooth.
+Refrigerate until ready to serve.

 • Prepare the tempura batter by mixing together one egg, flour, cornstarch, sprite and thai lime seasoning or any spicy seasoning you have on hand.